 View ‘Public expenditure profile’ for additional information.

 Drug-related research in Denmark is mainly funded by governmental grants and can be characterised as applied research, often based on the evaluation of public services.
 It is mainly commissioned by ministries and undertaken by academic centres and government institutes.
-Healthcare planning and priority setting are also primary concerns in this area and surveys are thus often initiated, and partially funded, by the national focal point at the National Board of Health.
+Healthcare planning and priority setting are also primary concerns in this area and surveys are thus often initiated, and partially funded, by the national focal point at the Danish Health and Medicines Authority.
 Dissemination of results is ensured through a wide variety of channels, including reports, websites, conferences and thematic days.
-The National Board of Health has also formulated a number of research-based principles on which schools should base their drug prevention interventions.
-Recent drug-related studies mentioned in the 2012 Danish National report mainly focused on aspects related to drug use prevalence but topics including responses and interventions, consequences of drug use and supply and markets were also reported.
+The Danish Health and Medicines Authority has also formulated a number of research-based principles on which schools should base their drug prevention interventions.
+Recent drug-related studies mentioned in the 2013 Danish National report mainly focused on aspects related to responses to the drug situation but topics including the consequences of drug use, supply and markets, and prevalence, incidence and patterns of use were also reported.

 View ‘Drug-related research’ for additional information.